-SWISSAID welcomes the progress of the discussions in this area thanks to the Summit and the emphasis on agro-ecology, but regrets that the central actors of this system, i.e. the farmers, have been largely excluded from the discussions.
+SWISSAID welcomes the progress of the discussions in the area of food sovereignty and the emphasis on agroecology, but regrets that the central actors of this system, i.e. the farmers are often excluded.
 Approaches such as agroecology, which builds on the way of life of 500 million smallholder farmers who provide much of the world’s food, are still too hesitantly embraced and implemented by the international community.
 Thus, SWISSAID has given a voice to farmers in its report, and through them to agroecology.

 The report with the stories of the six women farmers is addressed to the UN Secretary General and was handed over by SWISSAID to the head of the Swiss delegation Christian Hofer on 21st September.
 The report describes each the situation of each woman as a farmer.
 But most importantly, the women farmers interviewed make suggestions for improvements to food systems.
 These include the promotion of agroecology.
 After all, agroecological food systems strengthen women’s independence and autonomy from expensive means of production and uncertain international price developments.
 In light of these findings, SWISSAID wants to give women farmers a voice.
 We want them to finally be heard by international decision-makers, who need to acknowledge that these women are professionals who know well what they need, to be able to scale sustainable, ecological food systems in their communities and beyond.